thefrogsociety/sql-8week-analytics/Case Study #7 - Balanced Tree Clothing Co./README.md

 - Defines a **single month parameter**
 - Filters the dataset using that parameter
 - Reuses the same aggregations for each report table

-This approach makes the report **fully repeatable and suitable for automated scheduling**.

 ### Bonus Challenge
 > Use a single SQL query to transform the product_hierarchy and product_prices datasets to the product_details table.